 6.)
 Aesthetics (Color, Textures, Style)

-There is no point picking something that looks great at the store but horribly out of place in your own bathroom.
+There is no point picking a vanity that looks great at the store but horribly out of place in your own bathroom.
 Keep in mind the overall design aesthetic and make sure it fits into either your existing space or the newly renovated space.
-Whether traditional, modern or somewhere in between, your vanity offers several opportunities to express your style, including:
+Whether traditional, modern or somewhere in between, your bathroom vanity offers several opportunities to express your style, including:

 - Bathroom vanity cabinets design and finish